Understanding Your Conference Call Plan Options

-If you’re new to hosting conference calls, you might be wondering – who pays for a conference call?
-What do conference call rates mean for you as the host and for your important guests joining the conference call?
+If you’re new to conferencing services, you might be wondering – who pays for a conference call?
+What do call rates mean for you as the host, and for your important guests joining your meeting?

 It’s crucial to know what your costs will look like and what your participants can expect before you host a call.

 Determining who pays for a conference call